-Contacting Counseling and Health Services
+Contacting Counseling Services

 The Counseling Services staff provides individual psychotherapy on a short-term basis.
 Students typically attend between 2 and 10 sessions, depending on the nature of their concerns.
 Individual therapy provides the opportunity for students to talk with a therapist in order to explore, understand, and process personal as well as educational concerns.
-Presenting issues may include among others: depression, anxiety, mood swings, poor self-image, family conflict, grief and loss, eating disorders, substance abuse, cultural identity problems, sexuality or gender concerns, self-harm or adjustment difficulty.
-Typically, students meet with the therapist on a weekly basis, and sessions are scheduled for 50 minutes.
+Presenting issues may include among others: depression, anxiety, mood swings, poor self-image, family conflict, grief and loss, substance abuse, cultural identity problems, sexuality or gender concerns, self-harm or adjustment difficulty.
+Typically, students meet with the therapist on a weekly or every other week basis, and sessions are scheduled for 50 minutes.

 Consultation, Outreach and Prevention

 Counseling Services staff provides consultation to the college community regarding issues of mental health.
-If you know of a group in need of a specific program, please contact the Office of Counseling and Health Services to make arrangements for a group presentation or workshop.
-The following are a few of the outreach topics that may be requested: test anxiety, depression, eating concerns and body image, substance abuse or stress management.
+If you know of a group in need of a specific program, please contact the Office of Counseling Services to make arrangements for a group presentation or workshop.
+The following are a few of the outreach topics that may be requested: anxiety, depression, eating concerns and body image, substance abuse or stress management.

 If a student requires more specialized or comprehensive treatment than can be provided by the clinical staff in Counseling Services, or if an off-campus therapist is preferred, a referral can be facilitated to a community practitioner or resource.
+Please email Dr. Hager to request a list of local off-campus providers.

 In the event of a life-threatening medical or safety emergency, please call 911.